JustAnotherHeroRiding/tee-tree/Notes and Reqs.md

 - Display the profile picture and username with a sticky div with bg blur on top #DONE
 - Scroll to the bottom of the chat history on load #DONE
 - The other user's messages have a gray bg, current user has blue
+- Infinite query messages #DONE
+- Filter messages to only show posts between the two users #DONE
-- Let's make the messages feed infinite with 10 messages loaded initially, in chronological order starting from the bottom.
+- Let's make the messages feed infinite with 10 messages loaded initially, in chronological order starting from the bottom. #DONE
+- Search result highlight is going out of bounds - Fix it
 - Clear all button to delete all search results
 - Previous search results for logged in users
 - Search bar should also search messages and display the users and messages mixed